NexPlayer/Android-SDK/advanced.md

 #### void addReleaseListener (IReleaseListener listener)

-Adds a callback that will be invoked when a NexPlayer™ instance is released.
+Adds a callback that will be invoked when a NexPlayer instance is released.

 This is a callback that provides certain minimal functionality.
 See the NexPlayer.IReleaseListener documentation for more information on implementation.